AP-XD/HPE-CTY-HPC-Security-Dashboard/Readme.md

 ## **Installation**

+**For detailed installation instructions, including code snippets and screenshots, please navigate to the [setup.md](docs/setup.md) file in the project repository.**

 To install and set up the HPC Security Dashboard, follow these steps:

 1. Start by cloning the project repository to your local machine.